theodox/ta_101/TA coding 101.md

 TA work makes it hard to completely embrace [test-driven development]().
 Because a lot of TA work happens inside complex environments that we don't control from end to end, it's hard to hit 100% test coverage without a lot of work.

 However, tests are still an extremely valuable tool.
-Tests are particularly important if we want to make refactoring a regular, ongoing part of our work: refactoring is a far less scary prospect when you have tests which demonstrate that moving a file or renaming a method has not created surprising sideffects.
+Tests are particularly important if we want to make refactoring a regular, ongoing part of our work: refactoring is a far less scary prospect when you have tests which demonstrate that moving a file or renaming method, or even fixing a bug has not created surprising sideffects.

 Another very important benefit of tests is that testing encourages good design.
 Testable code is generally going to be less complicated, less overly coupled, and less prone to wierd side effect bugs.
 [This talk](https://youtu.be/DJtef410XaM) is Python specific but it lays out the case for why testing makes for better code structure overall very well -- and the idea that he's actually propunding originated in Java.